opensourcecities/montreal/CONTRIBUTING.md

 # Contribution Guide

-You can add a record using any of the following three methods:
+You can add a record using any of the following three methods.
+We have a few methods because this list is displayed both as Markdown on GitHub and on our website.

 - Complete PR
   - add record in [README](https://github.com/opensourcecities/montreal/blob/master/README.md) AND